-Most of the states participating in the 2013 CEP state survey also reported challenges such as developing educator evaluation systems that hold educators accountable for student mastery of the CCSS (32 states) and identifying and/or developing curriculum materials needed for implementing the new standards (26 states) (Rentner, 2013).
-Further, the majority of the states surveyed reported challenges in providing sufficient professional development on the CCSS for teachers (37 states) and principals (33 states) (Kober et al., 2013).
+Most of the states participating in the 2013 CEP state survey also reported challenges such as developing educator evaluation systems that hold educators accountable for student mastery of the CCSS (32 states) and identifying and/or developing curriculum materials needed for implementing the new standards (26 states; Rentner, 2013).
+Furthermore, the majority of the states surveyed reported challenges in providing sufficient professional development on the CCSS for teachers (37 states) and principals (33 states; Kober et al., 2013).

 At the district level, finding adequate resources also topped the list of challenges in CCSS implementation.
 Based on the 2014 CEP district survey (Rentner & Kober, 2014), inadequate resources were cited as a major implementation challenge by two thirds of the districts and a minor challenge by one quarter of the districts in CCSS-adopting states.
-A large majority of the districts surveyed also identified the following issues as either a major or a minor challenge: having adequate district staffing levels (87%) and staff expertise (86%) to implement the CCSS, identifying and/or developing the curriculum materials necessary to implement the CCSS (90%), providing high-quality professional development and other support to help teachers implement the CCSS before consequences are tied to student performance on the CCSS-aligned assessment (89%).
+A large majority of the districts surveyed also identified the following issues as either a major or a minor challenge: having adequate district staffing levels (87%) and staff expertise (86%) to implement the CCSS, identifying and/or developing the curriculum materials necessary to implement the CCSS (90%), providing high-quality professional development and other support to help teachers implement the CCSS instructional activities (88%), and having enough time to implement the CCSS before consequences are tied to student performance on the CCSS-aligned assessment (89%).